hmakelin/gisnav/README.md

 drone's nadir-facing camera to a map of the drone's *approximate* global position retrieved from an underlying [GIS](https://en.wikipedia.org/wiki/Geographic_information_system) system.

-# Development Objectives
-`gisnav` demonstrates a map-based visual global positioning for airborne drones that complements and improves on existing sensor fusion systems.
-It improves both local and global position and attitude estimate accuracy, and provides backup global positioning for [GNSS](https://en.wikipedia.org/wiki/Satellite_navigation)-denied flight.

-## Guiding Principles
-The following principles are used as design guidance in `gisnav` development:
-* Complement and improve - but do not replace - existing local and global position and attitude estimation systems
-* The natural or primary application is complementing GNSS in global positioning, while local position and attitude estimation or replacing GNSS (GNSS-denied flight) are secondary applications
-* Prioritize maintainability and well-defined interfaces over premature optimization
-* Support proven commercial off-the-shelf hardware platforms

-## Constraints
-The [Guiding Principles](#guiding-principles) impose constraints on `gisnav`, namely:
-* Currently `gisnav` is intended for simulation only
-* Favorable operating terrain is strongly featured urban and semi-urban areas and traffic corridors (roads), not featureless natural terrain
-* Monocular stabilized camera required
-* Drone or UAV size, flight altitude or velocity constrained only to such degree that allows commercial GNSS receivers to work
-* Focus on good flight conditions - reasonable assumption for most commercial use cases which is where most develoment effort should be, niche applications will follow

-## Development Focus
-Taking the [Constraints](#constraints) into account, development focus should for example be in:
-* ROS is baked in, but PX4 could be complemented by other flight control software options such as Ardupilot through Mavlink compatible interface
-* Newer algorithms to improve accuracy, reliability or performance
-* Making adoption easier for different kinds of hardware platforms or configurations

 # Quick Start
 ## 1. Run the simulation environment
 See [README.md](https://gitlab.com/px4-ros2-map-nav/px4-ros2-map-nav-sim.git) at the `px4-ros2-map-nav-sim` repository